CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/IND.2.1 General ICS Component.md

 Attackers could get business secrets here (industrial espionage), eg. Recipes, procedures or other intellectual property.
 They can also gain information about the functioning of an ICS component and its security mechanisms, which can be used for further attacks.

 ### 2 11 Insufficient security requirements for procurement
-Due to a lack of awareness of the risks and cost reasons, procurement often does not take information security into account.
+Due to a lack of awareness of the risks and cost reasons, information security is often not taken into account in procurement.
 As a result, ICS components can sometimes contain serious vulnerabilities that can only be remedied later on.

 ### 2 12 Manipulated firmware